 “Tell Me About Your Strengths and Weaknesses.”
-This is another classic question that frequently appear during job interviews and it can be tricky to answer if you have not thought about it.
-Similar to the question “Tell Me About Yourself”, your answer must be relevant and related to the job position you are interviewing for.
+This is a classic question that frequently appear during job interviews and can be tricky to answer if you have not thought about it.

 Tell me about your Strengths and Weaknesses – part 1